NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 I created an in-depth description of the basic idea of this bot detection test in [an earlier blog article]({filename}/Security/detecting-proxies.md).
 The idea is to take two latency measurements:

 1. **Browser to Server Latency:** Send `N=10` WebSocket messages from the browser to the web server.
-The web server immediately replies on each message with the same message (echo-server).
+The web server immediately replies to each message with the same message (basic echo server).
 The browser stores the time delta as latency measurement.
 2. **Server to Browser Latency:** On the server, when the browser establishes a http connection, we measure the time delta in the initial three-way TCP/IP handshake.

 If both latency measurements differ significantly (namely the **Browser to Server Latency** is significantly higher than the **Server to Browser Latency**), it is possible to conjecture that there is an intermediate host between the browser and the web server.

+The intermediate proxy server has only one purpose: It splits the TCP/IP connection between client and web-server into two separate TCP/IP connections, so that the web server only sees the source IP address of the proxy server!

+1. TCP/IP connection 1, from browser to proxy server
+2. TCP/IP connection 2, from proxy server to web server

+Because this detour over the proxy server often incurs a geographical and application level delay, we are able to observe a difference in latencies!

+The application level delay is non-negligible: On it's normal routing path, an IP packet only has to pass several extremely high-speed IP-level industrial routers that are built on top of dedicated purpose hardware for routing.
+A proxy server such as [3proxy](https://github.com/3proxy/3proxy) however usually runs on a off the shelf Linux server and the IP packet has to be passed through the Linux TCP/IP stack all the way up to the user land where the proxy server establishes a new TCP/IP connection with the web server.
+This takes some milliseconds.

+Large proxy providers may optimize the geo-latency and they probably have super fast proxy servers, but they still need to glue the two TCP/IP connections together in order to appear to the web server that it's talking directly to the proxy server.
+This will always cost some time.

+There are a lot of things that can dilute the timing measurements: Network congestion, unexpected networking issues on the client side and many other reasons.
+On the plus side, it's possible to detect those issues with JavaScript.

 ## 2. WebRTC Test